ndurner/ndurner.github.io/_posts/2025-05-13-mcp-server-vulnerabilities.md

 last_updated: 2025-05-13
 ---

-The Model Context Protocol (MCP), dubbed "USB-C for AI", but essentially an out-of-process execution variety of the [tool-use](computation-llms) paradigm, has raised [security concerns before](https://arxiv.org/abs/2504.08623).
-Now, a [blog post](https://blog.jaisal.dev/articles/mcp) finds that the Python SDK makes MCP server services available to the world (0.0.0.0), not just locally (127.0.0.1).
+The Model Context Protocol (MCP), dubbed "USB-C for AI", but essentially an out-of-process execution variety of the [tool-use](computation-llms) paradigm originally by Anthropic, has raised [security concerns before](https://arxiv.org/abs/2504.08623).
+Now, a [blog post](https://blog.jaisal.dev/articles/mcp) finds that the official Python SDK makes MCP server services available to the world (0.0.0.0), not just locally (127.0.0.1).
 As a result, the authors were able to discover 104 exposed MCP servers by scanning only a portion of the internet.

 The researchers, Jaisal and Jorian, identified several critical vulnerabilities in these exposed MCP servers: